- daily 10—18 , Tuesday closed

 Every ruler left his own mark on the building: Under Elector Moritz, Renaissance influences came into play between 1548 and 1556 when Italian specialists were brought to Dresden to apply the elaborate sgraffito decoration, which may be enjoyed once again today on the façade of the palace courtyard.
 The latest historical redesign of the palace façades dates to 1889, when a Neo-Renaissance style was used.
 In 1701, a fire had destroyed the east wing and August the Strong developed a new design in response.
 But it was only for the wedding of his son in 1719 that the palace underwent its opulent Baroque transformation.

 The audience hall, the parade bedroom and three other historical rooms were restored true to the original until September 2019 to impress visitors – as was the intention 300 years ago when they were set up by August the Strong.
 Also in 2019, the small ballroom was opened.
 The double-height space is akin to the Semperoper in terms of both its time of origin and its architecture.
 Using old construction techniques, it will be reconstructed in the historicist style and rendered true to the original.
 The 500 best and most resplendent firearms of the 16th, 17th and 18th centuries from the holdings of the Saxon elector will return to the palace where they will be displayed in the Langer Gang.

-Works originating from the late Renaissance from Dresden’s Kunstkammer form the focal point of this exhibition on the first floor of the Georgenbau.Read more
+Works originating from the late Renaissance from Dresden’s Kunstkammer form the focal point of this exhibition.Read more